Winnipeg/St. Andrews Airport

-Winnipeg/St. Andrews Airport or St. Andrews Airport (ICAO: CYAV) is a general aviation facility located 10 NM north northeast of Winnipeg, in the Rural Municipality of St. Andrews, Manitoba, Canada.
-In 2011 it was Canada's 16th busiest airport by aircraft movements.
+Winnipeg/St. Andrews Airport or St. Andrews Airport (ICAO: CYAV) is a general aviation facility located 10 NM north-northeast of Winnipeg, in the Rural Municipality of St. Andrews, Manitoba, Canada.
+In 2022 it was Canada's 11th busiest airport by aircraft movements.

 St. Andrews Airport is primarily used for commercial operations, particularly flight training, air charters, scheduled passenger service, and air ambulances.

 Scheduled passenger service is primarily provided by Northway Aviation which operates routes to small communities in Northern Manitoba.

 Nav Canada provides air traffic control services at St. Andrews Airport and the surrounding area.

 Airlines and destinations

+Ground transportation

+St. Andrews's roads access Manitoba Highway 27 to the south, and Manitoba Provincial Road 230 to the north, which serves as a short 200 m access road to Manitoba Highway 8, which leads south to Winnipeg.